F5Networks/f5-ci-docs/docs/index.rst

 * The F5 Mesos Integration guide provides high-level information, as well as instructions for deploying the F5 Container Integration in your own Mesos environment.

-* Each of the project READMEs contains detailed information and instructions for installation and configuration.
+* Each of the projects' home pages contains detailed information and instructions for installation and configuration.

 Contents:
 ---------